Ariwoola-Raymond/Work-Related/Notes/Raised Question.md

 - Hashmiya will support on the CPR updates, Policies, calculators.
 - We need a link to the IIS calculator as well as the eligibility calculator.
 - Leverage the portal for the onboarding process details through tablet banking.
 Create the step by step guide for the same.
 A pilot is currently happening on the new version, Hashmiya will provide the updated details.

+## C&IB - 2nd February 2023

+#### Attendees - KO Team, Roque, Pranjal, Malik

+- Portal will be beneficial to the team as they have been seeking a similar solution for content management.
+- Malik will be the Knowledge Champion (POC).
+- Implementation should commence within immediately
+  - How many users will be using the portal?
+- Refining the search criteria.